Information for Renters with Pets

 - Be prepared and willing to pay a reasonable extra amount in rent or pay a refundable pet deposit.

 *Tip: Even if a landlord advertises “no pets” or has size or breed restrictions, some will make exceptions, especially when they are pet lovers themselves.
-It is worth asking over the phone or in person with friendly conversation.
+It is worth a friendly ask over the phone or in person.

 When signing a lease...

-- A lease that says “no pets allowed” should never be signed, even if other pets are seen on the property, or if a realtor, manager or landlord says it’s ok.
-The only words that matter are what’s written in the lease.
-If the lease contains no pets language, be sure that it is at least crossed out, if not replaced with language approving your pet(s), and both you and your landlord should initial the changes.
+- A lease that says “no pets allowed” should never be signed, even if other pets are seen on the property, or if a realtor, manager or landlord says it’s OK.
+The only words that matter are the ones written in the lease.
+If the lease contains "no pets" language, be sure that it is at least crossed out, if not replaced with language approving your pet(s), and both you and your landlord should initial the changes.

 - Keep a signed copy of the lease stored safely where it can be easily retrieved if needed.